-City Council meets once per month at 1:00 p.m.
-All decisions of Council are by a majority vote.
+City Council meets twice per month, holding a Regular Business Meeting at 1:00 p.m. and a Public Hearing Meeting at 6:00 p.m. on the same day.
+All decisions of Council are by a majority (recorded) vote.